Roblor15/SecureFace/README.md

 #### LCD Display

-In order to use less pins (the pins of the esp32cam were not enough) we used the I2C adapater for the display, that uses only two pins GPIO14 and GPIO2.
+In order to use less pins (the pins of the esp32cam were not enough) we used the I2C adapater for the display, that uses only two pins GPIO14 and GPIO2 (SDA and SCL).
+The [address](ESP32-CAM/src/main.cpp#L58) of our display is 0x27 but it could be another one, tipically 0x3F.

 ## Software Requirement